aspose-total/Aspose.Total-Products/total/en/python-net/conversion/msg-to-pdf/_index.md

 ---
 title: Convert MSG to PDF in Python
-description: Save MSG to PDF in your Python applications without using Microsoft Outlook or Word
+description: Save MSG as PDF in your Python applications without using Microsoft Outlook

 family: total
 platformtag: Python